 Welding Workforce Grant

 The AWS Foundation is committed to securing the future of the welding industry by positively impacting welding education.
-The Welder Workforce Grant is the latest effort to ensure a skilled workforce is ready when industry calls.
+The Welding Workforce Grant is the latest effort to ensure a skilled workforce is ready when industry calls.

 Grants of up to $25,000 are available to improve and expand training programs and institutions to increase the number of welding graduates across the country.